garryrot/telekinesis/doc/1-Setup.md

 Whenever a new device is discovered for the first time, it has to be activated manually for usage.
 This is a safety measure to prevent this mod from arbitrarily moving connected bluetooth devices, simply because they are within range.

-This must be done individually for every device and is remembered independendly of your savegame (setting are stored in `SKSE/Data/Telekinesis.json`)
+This must be done individually for every device in the MCM and is remembered independendly of your savegame

+Device Setting are stored in `SKSE/Data/Telekinesis.json`, but can be changd exclusively through the MCM.
+You do not need to edit this file manually.

 <img src="scr2.jpg" width="700"/>

 ### Step 2: Fine-Tuning Devices

-Since `v1.3.0` you can customize the strength and behavior on a device-basis, to customize how these things are used according to your liking.
-Especially for strokers, this is highly recommended before playing, to assure that you don't hurt yourself!
+Since `v1.3.0` you can customize the strength and behavior on a device-basis according to your personal preferences.

+Especially for strokers, this is highly recommended before playing!

-These settings are global and will be applied to every single interaction with that device.
-Depending on the physical form of the device, different settings will be available.
+These settings are global and will usually be applied to every interaction with that device.
+Settings are actuator-specific, so if your device has multiple Actuators (=moving parts or motors), each motor will have individual settings.

+Depending on the type of motor, each actuator settings will have a specific  available.

-##### Scalar Devices (Vibrators, Oscillators, etc):
+##### Scalar Actuators (Vibrators, Oscillators, etc):

 - **Min/Max Speed** `[]`: Limits the lowest and highest possible strength for any scalar device.
 This excludes setting Speed to 0, which means Stop and is always possible.
 - **Downscale Factor** `[]`: This is a factor applied to the strength.
 A downscale factor of `0.5` will turn a Speed of 100% that is sent to this device to 50%.

-##### Position Devices (a.k.a Linear Devices, Strokers)
+##### Positional Actuators (a.k.a  Strokers)

 - **Fastest Stroke** `[]`: The time in milli-seconds the device will take when moving from position `0.0` to `1.0` at 100% Speed
 - **Slowest Stroke** `[]`: The time in milli-seconds the device will take when moving from position `0.0` to `1.0` at 0% Speed